ssp21/ssp21-spec/ssp21.md

 * NOW() is a function that returns the current value of a relative monotonic clock as a 64-bit unsigned count of milliseconds.

+* RANDOM(count) is a function that returns an array of cryptographically random bytes which is *count* in length.

+* [] denotes an empty array or sequence

+* || denotes the concatenation operator

 Symmetric session keys in this this section use the following abbreviations:

 * tx_sk - transmit session key